overdoll/codebase/docs/setup/required-tools.md

 # Required Tools

-To setup the repository, please download the following:
+To docs.setup the repository, please download the following:

 ```
 $ give me super-powers